Who can become a Peer in Peerage of Science?

 First of all, you will not be restricted to publishing in the participating journals (see list of participating journals

 ).
-Once the peer review process is completed, Authors can create a temporary user account with an access to that particular peer review process.
-When submitting to a non-participating journal of their choice, Authors can inform the Editor of that journal about the peer reviews in Peerage of Science (e.g., in the cover letter), and include a username and password the Editor can use to access the reviews.
-In case the Editor decides to utilize the reviews, this will probably speed up the publication process of the manuscript!
-Second, by submitting your manuscript to Peerage of Science and informing a non-participating journal about the reviews you will help to attract that journal to join.
-In the future, it might be possible for you to get a direct publishing offer from that journal inside Peerage of Science!
+Once the peer review process is completed, authors can create a temporary user account with an access to that particular peer review process.
+When submitting to a non-participating journal of their choice, authors can inform the editor of that journal about the peer reviews in Peerage of Science (e.g., in the cover letter), and include a username and password the editor can use to access the reviews.
+This is likely to speed up your publication process.
+Second, by getting your manuscript peer reviewed first in Peerage of Science, and then submitting to a non-participating journal with a, link to those reviews included, you will help to attract that journal to join.

 There are not many Peers from my field in Peerage of Science – why would I submit a paper if there is no one to review it?

 The roots of the initiative are in Ecology, Evolutionary Biology and Conservation Biology.
 This can be seen in the fields represented among the Peers and participating journals.
 But Peerage of Science wants to serve you as well, no matter what field of science you represent.
-You yourself can help make this happen, by inviting your colleagues to join, and by encouraging them to invite their colleagues, and so on, and so on.
-This way, very soon, there will be enough unaffiliated Peers from your field as well, to review your manuscript!
-And if you and the others from you field will begin to actively use the service, by submitting manuscripts and by reviewing manuscripts submitted by others, very soon also the journals will get interested.
-And look, we have a new field of science actively functioning in Peerage of Science!
+You can help make this happen: invite your colleagues to join, and encourage them to invite their colleagues, and so on.
+Expanding in social networks, participation in your field can quickly grow so that there is soon many unaffiliated Peers available to peer review your manuscript.
+And if you and others from you field use the service actively, by submitting manuscripts, reviewing manuscripts, and including a link to Peerage of Science reviews in papers you submit, you will get the journals in your field interested too.

 Is Peerage of Science a for-profit company?